amelialaundy/amelialaundy.github.io/week_3/reading_material/install_node.md

 ### Read-Eval-Print-Loop (REPL)

-With Node.js installed, you have access to a [REPL similar to IRB](http://nodejs.org/api/repl.html) (Interactive Ruby Shell).
+With Node.js installed, you have access to a [REPL](http://nodejs.org/api/repl.html) (Read Evaluate Print Loop).
+This will allow you to execute code and immediately see the results printed to screen.
 Open Terminal and execute ...

 ```
 $ node